jespb/jespb/README.md

-- 👋 Hi, I’m João Batista, a researcher working with evolutionary computation methods and their applications on satellite imagery.
+- 👋 Hi, I’m João Batista, a post-doc researcher at RIKEN-CCS.
-- 👀 I’m interested in genetic programming, model interpretability, feature selection and construction, and classification.
+- 👀 I’m interested in Attribution in LLMs, Feature Engineering, Genetic Programming, Model Interpretability and Remote Sensing.
 - 📖 You can see my pages at https://linktr.ee/batistaje